open-stage/blender-dmx/DEVELOPMENT.md

 ### Formatting

-Use `ruff` to format the code.
-Formatting code with Blender RNA structures can be problematic as short lines are typically better.
+Use `ruff` to format the code, ideally by setting it up in your editor.
+Formatting code with Blender RNA structures can be problematic as short lines are typically better, so using \fmt: off , \#fmt: on can disable the formatter for a block of code.

+You can install ruff, isort, pip... by first installing [uv](https://docs.astral.sh/uv/), then run `uv init` in this directory.
+Then you can use for example ruff by running `uv run ruff format`.

 ### Pre-commit-hooks